LucioFurnari/Weather-App/README.md

 - Webpack

 API used:
+-
 - openweathermap/geocoding-api
 - open-meteo

 Libraries:
+-
 - weather-icons ( erikflowers ) https://github.com/erikflowers/weather-icons

+Features:
+-
+- You can enter the name for the two players.
+- Can see the result of the match.
+- It has a counter for games won.
+- A button for reset the game.
 <!-- ❌ ✔️ ⭕ ❓ -->
 TODO:
 - When the page is loaded show the data of the current city. ✔️